nuxeo/FunkLoad/README.txt

 Once all threads have been started we start to record stats.

-Only tests that ends during the 'duration' period are taken into account for the test stats (in the representation below test like [---X are not take into account).
+Only tests that end during the 'duration' period are taken into account for the test stats (in the representation below test like [---X are not take into account).